 How can I get a library card?

 You may apply for a library card at any Ventura County Library.
 The initial card is FREE.
 There is a $1.00 replacement fee for a lost card.
-Your library card does not expire, however, you may be asked to update your address and phone number.
 Your card gives you borrowing privileges at all Ventura County Library locations.

 Once you've completed the online form, you will be given a temporary number.
 The temporary number can be used to request items from the catalog.
 Your next step will be to visit a library location and receive your permanent card.
 Full Library privileges will be extended upon completion of the registration process.